 has worked in Audiology for 20 years and started Auckland Hearing so she could focus on the needs of each client (rather than corporate profits).

-We provide a full range of hearing services and work with all of the Ministry of Health approved hearing aid brands in New Zealand.
-This means we can fit the hearing aids that best suit your needs.
 I attended a gathering of over 600 people, and was able to hear conversation directed at me , even though there was an abundance of extraneous noise surrounding me.
 My enjoyment of television programmes has also improved immeasureably, where previously I could only guess at what was being said !